swcarpentry/2013-10-09-canberra/08-reproducible-research/knitr.md

 ## Other Options
-## Long running process
+**Deailing with long running process**

 add `cache=TRUE` to a code block definition.
 After the first run, results are cached.
-We'll discuss better ways to acheive the same thing using Make in the next section.
+We'll discuss better ways to acheive the same thing using `Make` in the next section.

 ## Quick reporting